molecule/SewableCircuits/README.md

 b.
 Create a new profile and just go through each of the steps.
 It will download and install the drivers.

 c.
 When it asks you for the board, select the Adafruit Gemma 8MHz made by Adafruit.
+It will automatically select the correct programmer, which is USBTinyISP.

 <img style="float: center;" src="http://i.imgur.com/S5buZln.png">

 d.
 You can go all the way to the end of the "Getting Started" sequence, and load “blink”